zendframework/zf2-documentation/docs/languages/en/in-depth-guide/first-module.rst

         'router' => array(
             // Open configuration for all possible routes 'routes' => array(
-                // Create a new route called "blog-default" 'post' => array(
+                // Define a new route called "post" 'post' => array(
                     // Define the routes type to be "Zend\Mvc\Router\Http\Literal", which is basically just a string 'type' => 'literal',